-You start your day with a nice cup of coffee while logging into OrderEZ, and you see all the orders placed by the Outlets and those inputted by your Sales Reps on the landing page.
+You start your day with a nice cup of coffee while logging into OrderEZ, and you see all the orders placed by the Customers and those inputted by your Sales Reps on the landing page.
 Sweet.
 Read more about orders at Orders, an intro.
-Alternatively, the Outlets may place an order with you via phone calls or WhatsApp messages instead of the OrderEZ platform, check out "Adding New Orders" for more details.
+Alternatively, the Customers may place an order with you via phone calls or WhatsApp messages instead of the OrderEZ platform, check out "Adding New Orders" for more details.

 Have a slightly more complex process for inventory?
 OrderEZ also supports integration with Quickbooks Commerce for inventory management.
 See "Integrations" for details on the setup.